Awanka

 Oct 26, 2025

 The combat, world-building, sense of movement and exploration are all top notch.
 I hate the platforming Super Meat Boy sections.
 The worst platforming sections in this game are similar to doing a no-hit Dark Souls run.
 If you float half a centimeter the wrong direction, or wait a quarter of a second too long, you fail the section, and have to do it from the beginning again, and save points are few and far between.
 There are also many parts of the platforming sections where you don't know what you're supposed to be doing, such as how to actually get that block to fall, or make a jump that seems impossible, and trial and error is heavily punished with a long walk back, reminiscent of Dark Souls 1 having to run back to a boss.
-It's much worse here though, because it's there is a strong puzzle element to the gameplay.
-It like playing a puzzle game having to do all the other puzzles again if you get one wrong.
+It's much worse here though, because there is a strong puzzle element to the gameplay, so it's like having to do all the previous puzzles again when you get one wrong.
 This is terrible game design.
-Gameplay in its ultimate form is intuitive, and Silksong is often not.
+I believe the purest form of gameplay is all intuitive, and Silksong is often not.
 Horrible environmental puzzles, platforming sections, and obnoxious level design holds this game back.
 The game is seriously big for a 2D action game.
 83.5 hours to finish with 100% completion.

 Xbox Series X